 I admire artists who create near perfect needle painting and exquisite silk embroideries, but that's just not me.
 My approach is a wee bit more laissez faire.
 I don't do straight lines, and counting threads is way beyond me.
 I don't want perfection, or something that looks like a machine made it.
 Using your own hands, heart, and mind to create something unique is what’s important to me.

-Hand embroidery/stitching is fun, and most people can do it!
-You can take it practically anywhere; it's relaxing, and very sociable.
+You can take embroidery practically anywhere; it's relaxing, and very sociable.
 You can stitch and chat with friends - and make new ones.
-Sewing machines and computers are fantastic - but it’s fair to say it’s harder to talk while you’re using them!
 You probably have much of the equipment you need to start stitching, and tools are reasonably inexpensive.

 - embroidery needles (assorted)

 - embroidery hoops, various sizes (but you can start off with one and

 - an emery board- for keeping needles sharp (a small piece of sandpaper will do)